allipry/kiro-power-github-pr-manager/README.md

 5. Enter: `https://github.com/allipry/kiro-power-github-pr-manager`
 6. Click "Add"

-### Configuration Required
+### No Configuration Required

-After installation, you **must** configure your GitHub Personal Access Token:

-1. Generate a PAT at https://github.com/settings/tokens
-2. Select scopes: `repo`, `workflow`
-3. Edit the power's `mcp.json` file
-4. Replace `YOUR_GITHUB_PAT_HERE` with your actual token
+This power works out of the box with sequential-thinking and memory servers.
+No API tokens needed for basic usage.

+### Optional: Platform API Integration

+For automated API operations, add platform-specific MCP servers to your configuration.
+See POWER.md for examples.

 ## Usage

-### Review a Pull Request
+### Review Code Changes

 ```
-Review PR #42 in owner/repo for quality, security, and integration.
+Review this pull request for quality, security, and integration.
 Provide a recommendation as a DevOps leader.

+[Paste PR description and diff here]
 ```

-### Create a Pull Request
+### Review with Focus Area

 ```
-Create a pull request in owner/repo to fix the bug in app.py.
+As a DevOps engineering leader, review these changes to the
+authentication module.
+Focus on security implications.

+[Paste code changes]
 ```

-### List Open PRs
+### Track Findings

 ```
-List open pull requests in owner/repo and summarize their status.
+Store the findings from this review in memory so I can
+reference them when the author submits updates.
 ```

 ## MCP Servers Used

-- **@modelcontextprotocol/server-github** - GitHub API operations
 - **@modelcontextprotocol/server-sequential-thinking** - Structured analysis
 - **@modelcontextprotocol/server-memory** - Review tracking

 ## Files

-- `POWER.md` - Main documentation and configuration guide
+- `POWER.md` - Main documentation and usage guide
-- `mcp.json` - MCP server configuration (requires PAT setup)
+- `mcp.json` - MCP server configuration
 - `steering/code-review-workflow.md` - Detailed code review process

+## Review Categories

+1. **Quality** - Code style, naming, organization, error handling
+2. **Completeness** - Requirements, tests, documentation, edge cases
+3. **Security** - Input validation, injection prevention, auth, secrets
+4. **Integration** - API compatibility, breaking changes, dependencies
+5. **Performance** - Algorithm efficiency, queries, resource management

 ## License